otaku0304/QuickStart/readme.md

 ### 🪟 Windows – PowerShell 7 (`windows-ps7/`)
 - [`BootStartMyDev`](./windows-ps7/BootStartMyDev/):
   ✅ Stable and functional.
-  🧪 Tested with Angular apps and working as expected.
+  🧪 Tested with Spring Boot apps and working as expected.

 - [`FlaskStartMyDev`](./windows-ps7/FlaskStartMyDev/):
   ✅ Stable and functional.
-  🧪 Tested with Angular apps and working as expected.
+  🧪 Tested with Flask apps and working as expected.

 - [`NgBootStartMyDev`](./windows-ps7/NgBootStartMyDev/):
   ✅ Stable and functional.
-  🧪 Tested with Angular apps and working as expected.
+  🧪 Tested with React and SpringBoot FullStack apps and working as expected.

 - [`NgStartMyDev`](./windows-ps7/NgStartMyDev/):
   ✅ Stable and functional.